iamtrask/OM-Welcome-Package/README.md

 - [ ] Integrate Resource:  Mentorship Pipeline (INTERNAL):  https://drive.google.com/file/d/1m7OG7s3n8p0x8Dj0wBT6qMmvKIei3KGl/view?usp=sharing
 - [ ] Integrate Resource:Mentorship Program (External):  https://drive.google.com/file/d/1a_jk6juN7pNyXpPJo2X9ZIMoQv6v1Psv/view?usp=sharing
 - [ ] Change all team member names to link to github profiles
-- [ ] Add roadmap links for each team
 - [ ] Order teams alphabetically
-- [ ] Create a visual chart for all teams/groups and what they do (including the dev team leads group, organisational team, internal and external community teams, sub teams for each group, etc.)
-- [ ] Add Writing Team's *useful* readmes to each team
 - [ ] Once finished: Make sure to send to Madalin for auto message to all new Slack members
 - [ ] Add 'OpenMined Norms' section, like how do we schedule meetings, etc. (/poll on slack is usually best)